OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/ReadTableFromDataStore/ReadTableFromDataStore.md

 	* Specify a table within the DataStore database.
 	* Currently, all columns from the selected table will be read into the Table.
 	* Parameters will added in the future to select specific columns within a database table.
-	* **Need a `Top` parameter to limit the number of rows.
-Otherwise, very large results may exceed available memory.  see TSTool command.**
+	* Use the `Top` parameter to limit the number of rows added to the Table.
 2. **Specify a SQL select statement**
 	* SQL must be valid for the database (syntax may vary based on database software).
 	* SQL syntax is not checked for validity and error messages from the database